risawitama/verbose-potato/README.md

-## I accidentally took my cats meds last night.
-Don’t ask meow.
+## My wife said I was immature.
+So I told her to get out of my fort.